pratham-107/pratham-107/README.md

 I'm Pratham Singh, a MERN stack developer based in, India.

-I build full-stack web applications with clean UI and smooth user experiences. ✨
+I build full-stack web applications with clean UI and smooth user experiences.

-If a cool idea strikes, I’ll code it up and ship it fast! 🚀
+If a cool idea strikes, I’ll code it up and ship it fast!

 My main tech stack: React , Node.js , Express, MongoDB , PostgreSQL.
 I love integrating AI APIs  for smarter Web Apps.

 Several pinned projects here.

+Always experimenting with AI + Web Dev

-Dozens of public repos so far 🌟, with many more private ones in the works.
+Dozens of public repos so far , with many more private ones in the works.

-Explore my work or connect! 📧
+Explore my work or connect!

 🔥 Fun Facts:
 - Just Code....